artsy/convection/README.md

 - Populate environment variables

-`.env.oss.example` contains the keys you'll need to add to your local `.env` file.
+`.env.oss.example` contains the environment variables you'll need to add to your local `.env` file.

 ## Tests